-All of us – men, women, and children – have specific needs.
+All of us – all genders and ages – have specific needs.
 These needs vary from person to person and are determined by our attachment style and emotional blueprint.
 They aren’t good or bad; they’re simply what you need to have a healthy relationship and a healthy life.

 I relate to the anxious attachment styles.
-This style has a strong need for being close, and includes a frequent requirement to be reminded they are loved and respected.
-The avoidant attachment style, on the other hand, need space – either emotionally or physically.
+This style has a strong need for being close and includes a frequent requirement to be reminded they are loved and respected.
+The avoidant attachment style, on the other hand, needs space – either emotionally or physically.